Identify a problem and produce a problem statement

 - You might find inspiration in the emergence of new technologies, changes to the structure and processes of an organisation, or learning from an ongoing crisis.

-The activities that follow will help you to explore a few of these possibilities in more depth.
+The activities that follow will provide you with tools and guidance to intentionally explore a few of these areas for inspiration.

 Note: You do not have to complete all the exercises in the module, although we certainly recommend that you carry out at least 2-3.
 There are exercises and tools in this section that will be useful to you throughout your innovation journey, and we will point back to them at later stages.